HirotakaDango/ArtCODE/README.md

    - Ensure `mod_rewrite` is enabled for Apache users.

 3. **Set Up Database**:
-   - Locate the `database.sqlite` file.
+   - Locate the `phpliteadmin.php` or you can instantly setup in `/install/`.
    - Ensure write permissions are set correctly.

 4. **Enable SQLite Extension**: